 It took me another five years, but one by one, I found and perfected a dozen different “recipes” for writing popular posts.
-What’s more, BBT Managing Editor Glen Long and I figured out exactly what “ingredients” go into those recipes that make them so popular.
+What’s more, Smart Blogger Managing Editor Glen Long and I figured out exactly what “ingredients” go into those recipes that make them so popular.

 Writing popular posts is now as straightforward as cooking up a batch of your grandmother’s chocolate chip cookies.
 You just have to follow the directions.

 How I Wrote the Most Shared Post in the History of Problogger